django-security-tutorials/hands-on-web-security-slides/instructors/slides/slides.md

 vulnerabilities and hands-on practice.
 - It IS useful to understand the difference between signing and encrypting something, how handshakes work, etc. I think some people focus on these too much
-- Talk about James Mickens (next slide)
+- Talk about James Mickens
 - "This World of Ours" - James Mickens

 ---